Soriano vs. Laguardia

 Precedents Cited

 - Eastern Broadcasting Corporation v.
-Dans, Jr. — Cited for the principle that broadcast media enjoys a lesser degree of free speech protection compared to print media, and that the clear and present danger test may not be universally applicable to all utterances.
+Dans, Jr. — Cited for the rule that broadcast media enjoys lesser protection than print media.

 Provisions